itssamuelrowe/binarystars/content/introduction/advantages-of-java.md

 If you forget this, your program will cause a *memory leak*.
 Which means your program will soon run out of memory.

-However, in Java you don’t have to release memory.
+However, in Java you don't have to release memory.
 Java does it for you!

 The Java Virtual Machine (JVM) has a special component called the garbage collector.
 It automatically releases memory that is no longer in use.